Vintage Guitar: Chapter Two

 How High The Moon

-The duo song "How High The Moon" by Lester William Polsfuss and singer Mary Ford reaches #1 on the U.S. charts that year, and "The World is Waiting for the The World is Waiting for the Sunrise" reached #2.
+The duet "How High the Moon" by Lester William Polsfas and singer Mary Ford reached No. 1 on the U.S. charts that year, while "The World Is Waiting for the Sunrise" reached No. 2.

 1952

-The Les Paul Gold Top, Lester William Polsfus' signature model, is introduced.
+The Les Paul Gold Top, Lester William Polsfas’s signature model, was released.
 The price at the time was $210.
-The gold finish is based on Lester's opinion that "gold means rich, expensive, and the best.
-Thus begins the history of Les Paul, the world's most famous guitar.
+The gold finish was a specification based on Lester’s belief that “gold signifies wealth, high value, and the very best.”
+Thus began the history of the Les Paul, the legendary guitar that would go on to take the world by storm.